 What is involved in CEMS integration?

-Note that the analyzers are placed in a climate-controlled shelter to minimize the ambient temperature effect on the analyzer performance.
-An integrator usually provides the full engineering and integrating service for a fully integrated CEMS shelter, ready to install at the site.
-They can also provide the engineering service for all communication links and programming as required.
+A full CEMS integration specification also requires DAS and DCS programming as well as a backup of a chart recorder.
+The analyzers have to be effectively placed with the right CEMS shelter services which must be climate controlled.
+This helps to minimize the ambient temperature effect on the analyzer performance.
+With the right CEMS analyzer shelter, the integrator usually offers the full integrating service for a fully integrated CEMS shelter.
+You are then guaranteed a shelter ready to install on site.
+They can also offer the right engineering service that accommodates all communication links and programming as needed.

 With the correct design of online analysis systems for environmental compliance, mandated data can be acquired as can the minimizing of long term operational costs.
 In fact, a proper system design is critical for this to work.
 Reliable and cost effective CEMS are available to measure a range of components.
 Depending on your site requirements, our CEMS can measure components like: